Nurses Applaud Introduction of Federal Legislation to Prevent Workplace Violence in Health Care, Social Service Settings

 National Nurses United (NNU), the nation’s largest union of registered nurses, announced its support for the Workplace Violence Prevention for Health Care and Social Service Workers Act, introduced today by Rep. Joe Courtney (CT-2).
 The bill, introduced with bipartisan support, would mandate that the federal Occupational Safety and Health Administration (OSHA) create a national standard requiring health care and social service employers to develop and implement a comprehensive workplace violence prevention plan.

-This legislation is especially important given that healthcare and social service workers face the highest rates of injuries caused by workplace violence, with signs that the violence may be increasing during Covid-19.
+This legislation is especially important given that healthcare and social service workers face one of the highest rates of injuries caused by workplace violence, with signs that the rate of violence may be increasing during Covid-19.
 In a November 2020 NNU survey of 15,000 registered nurses across the country, 20 percent of RN respondents reported an increase in violence during the pandemic.

 “We applaud Rep. Courtney for introducing this critical legislation that will save so many lives,” said NNU Executive Director Bonnie Castillo, RN.
 “Studies have shown that having a plan in place to stop health care workplace violence before it happens reduces incidents of violence—and yet, there is no federal requirement for health care employers to have a prevention plan.
 Now, in the midst of the deadliest pandemic of our lifetimes, it’s more clear than ever before that we can’t afford to lose one more nurse or health care worker.
 We urge Congress to swiftly pass Rep. Courtney’s bill.”